Adil Zulfikarpašić: Education and World War II

 In his youth, Zulfikarpašić felt close to the Croatian national idea, rather than Serbian.
 He was also active in the Croatian Peasant Party.
 While attending gymnasium in Foča he became a leftist and joined a certain group of the League of Communist Youth of Yugoslavia (SKOJ).
 Eventually, he was expelled for disseminating communist literature, and had to continue his education in Rogatica.
-Just before graduation, he was expelled again with other ten colleagues without the right to take the graduation exam.
+Just before his graduation, he was expelled again with other ten colleagues without the right to take the graduation exam.
 However, a local politician helped to abolish these punishments, so Zulfikarpašić was able to continue his education at the Commercial Academy in Sarajevo.
 He was again expelled, and continued to educate in Osijek and Banja Luka, where he took private classes since his further education at commercial academies was forbidden.
-In 1938 he joined the Communist Party of Yugoslavia (KPJ), when he was 17 yars old.
+In 1938 he joined the Communist Party of Yugoslavia (KPJ), when he was 17 years old.
 In 1940 he enrolled at the High Commercial School in Belgrade because Belgrade had more active leftist politics than Zagreb.

-In 1941, he joined Yugoslav Partisans and was a member of partisans' brigade "Zvijezda" of Vareš.
-In 1942, during World War II, he was caught by the Ustaše (the Croatian pro-Nazi forces) in Sarajevo and was tortured by them and sentenced to death.
-With the help of Yugoslav Partisans he escaped and in 1945 with the war ending in victory over the Axis powers, the Communists came into power and Zulfikarpašić was appointed Deputy Minister of Trade.
+After the outbreak of World War II in Yugoslavia in 1941, he joined the Yugoslav Partisans and became a member of the Zvijezda Brigade in Vareš.
+The following year, he was captured by the Ustaše (the Croatian pro-Nazi forces) in Sarajevo, tortured and sentenced to death.
+He escaped with the help of the Partisans, and in 1945, with the war ending in victory over the Axis powers, the Communists came into power and Zulfikarpašić was appointed Deputy Minister of Trade.